StackStorm/st2/docs/source/start.rst

 Deploy a Rule
 -------------------------

-StackStorm can be configured to auto-load the rules, or they are deployed with API or CLI:
+|st2| can be configured to auto-load the rules,
+or they are deployed with API or CLI:

 .. code-block:: bash